logzio/logz-docs/_source/logzio_collections/_log-sources/azure-diagnostic-logs.md

 This is because Azure requires an event hub in the same region as your services.
 The good news is you can stream data from multiple services to the same event hub, just as long as they are in the same region.

-##### Backing up your logs
+###### Backing up your logs

 This deployment will automatically back up your data in case of connection or shipping errors.

-If this happens, the logs that weren't shipped to Logz.io will be uploaded to the blob storage 'logziologsbackupstorage' under the container 'logziologsbackupcontainer'.
+If this happens, the logs that weren't shipped to Logz.io will be uploaded to the blob storage `logziologsbackupstorage` under the container `logziologsbackupcontainer`.

 #### Configuration